maksuco/helpers/README.md

 ## Modify array with action=add,remove,check
-Send new data to add, remove or check if exist in array Works with Simple and Associative arrays
+Send new data to add, remove or check if exist in array Works with Sequential and Associative arrays
 ```php

   \Helpers::array_process($action,$array,$new)